xiongyichun/scTPA/README.md

 ### What can scTPA do
 * pre-processing of scRNA-seq data
 * calculating pathway activity score
-* dimension reduction of scRNA-seq data
+* dimension reduction
 * clustering of cell population by different methods
-* finding significantly activate pathway in supervised pr unsupervised manner
+* finding significant activated pathway in supervised or unsupervised manner
 * overview of associated gene expression profiles in pathways
 ## Usage
 ### Install